telerik/reporting-docs/getting-started/installation/included-assemblies.md

 position: 3
 ---

-# Included Assemblies
+# Included Assemblies and Assets

-This article explains what assemblies are included in the [Telerik Reporting](https://www.telerik.com/products/reporting.aspx) product installation.
+This article explains what assemblies and other assets are included in the [Telerik Reporting](https://www.telerik.com/products/reporting.aspx) product installation.

 ## General Organization